conan-io/conan-center-index/docs/faqs.md

 There are different motivations
 - time and resources: adding the build time required by the test suite plus execution time can increase our building times significantly across the 100+ configurations.
 - ConanCenter is a service that builds binaries for the community for existing library versions, this is not an integration system to test the libraries.

+## What is the policy for supported python versions?

+`Python 2.7` and earlier is not supported by the ConanCenter, as it's already [EOL](https://www.python.org/doc/sunset-python-2/).

+`Python 3.5` and earlier is also not supported by the ConanCenter, as it's already [EOL](https://www.python.org/dev/peps/pep-0478/).

+Versions `Python 3.6+` onwards are currently supported by the infrastructure and the recipes.

+Our [docker images](https://github.com/conan-io/conan-docker-tools) use `Python 3.7.5+` ATM.

+Windows agents currently use `Python 3.6.7+`. macOS agents use version `Python 3.7.3+`.

+The version run by our agents and docker images is a subject to change, as security updates to the Python are released, or they enter EOL.

+Additional concerns about supported versions within conan ecosystem (not just ConanCenter, but client itself and other tools) are documented in [tribe](https://github.com/conan-io/tribe/pull/3).

+For ConanCenter, besides security, there are various concerns about critical features provided by python interpreter, include its syntax and the standard library, e.g.:

+- LZMA compression support
+- Unicode awareness
+- long-path awareness

+Right now, only the [CPython](https://github.com/python/cpython) flavor of the interpreter is supported (e.g. we never tested recipes work with IronPython, JPython, Cython, etc.).

+In addition, we support only 64-bit builds of the interpreter (amd64/x86_64 architecture) - 32-bit builds (x86) are not supported and not installed on the agents.

+There are no guarantees that recipes will work correctly in future python versions having breaking changes to the interpreter, as we don't test all the possible combinations (and probably will never be).
+Patches are welcomed if probllems are found.